NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 ## Allocate an interactive Eagle node

 Firstly, allocate an interactive node.
-For this example, let's start by allocating a `debug` node.
+Let's start by allocating a `debug` node.
 Debug nodes have a maximum allocation time of one hour (60 minutes):
 ```
 srun -n1 -t10 -<project_name> --partition debug --pty $SHELL
 ```
-and activate the environment you created:
+Then, activate your environment:
 ```
 module purge
 conda activate env_example